 Alder Hey is a remarkable hospital, but without charitable donations, many of the outstanding facilities and innovations to help patients and families would not have been provided.

 Since October 2013, your support has helped Alder Hey Children’s Charity raise over £30m for a wide range of life-saving medical equipment, arts and play activities and vital research.
+See how you can help fund raise for Alder Hey by attending a run for charity event or other kind of fund raise.

 15 ways your support is making a difference to families at Alder Hey